Whimsy Stick

 Why this tool exists where dog toys fail

 Every dog descends from an ancestor that survived by running a specific behavioral sequence: orient, stalk, chase, grab, possess.
 This is the predatory motor pattern.
-It is wired into the canine nervous system at the level of the brainstem and is not optional behavior — it runs constantly, looking for an outlet, in every breed.

 Selective breeding amplified or suppressed individual phases.
 Border Collies got the orient-and-stalk phases turned up.
 Sighthounds got the chase phase.
 Bull breeds got the grab-and-shake phase.
 Retrievers got the carry phase.
-But no domestic breed has had the entire sequence removed, and incomplete cycles produce predictable behavioral consequences.

-The consequences of an unresolved predatory sequence are what most owners label as “behavior problems”: destructive chewing, hyperactivity, reactivity on leash, fixation on movement, inability to settle, frustration biting.
-The dog is not being bad.
-The dog is running the sequence on whatever substitute target is available.
-Squirrels at the window.
+An unresolved sequence becomes what owners label “behavior problems”: destructive chewing, hyperactivity, reactivity on leash, fixation on movement, frustration biting.
+The dog isn’t being bad.
+It is running the sequence on whatever target is available.
+Squirrels.
 Couch cushions.
 Children on bikes.

-The canine flirt pole is the only daily-use tool that runs the complete sequence in a way the handler can control.
-Walks engage almost none of it.
-Fetch engages chase and possession but skips the orient and stalk phases and requires the dog to voluntarily release the prize, which is neurologically backwards.
-Tug toys engage grab-and-possess but skip everything before it.
-Lure coursing engages chase but happens twice a year at events, not daily in the backyard.
+In contrast, fetch runs chase and possession but skips orient and stalk, then asks the dog to release the prize, which is neurologically backwards.
+Tug skips everything before grab.
+While lure coursing engages chase, it happens twice a year, not daily.
 Structured prey drive work closes the loop.

-When the complete sequence runs and resolves, the dog experiences neurological closure: serotonin floods the system, drive resolves into rest, and the dog’s nervous system genuinely powers down.
-This is different from physical exhaustion.
-A dog can be physically tired and still neurologically activated.
-A dog who has completed the prey sequence is calm in a way exercise alone cannot produce.
+When the complete sequence runs and resolves, the dog experiences neurological closure: serotonin floods the system, drive resolves into rest, the nervous system genuinely powers down.

 Key takeaway